Tag: Philadelphia

 Three years ago, Herman wrote a book called Progress to Riverside: A Story of Our Town’s Past to mark Riverside Township’s 125th anniversary.
 In the course of his research, he ran across 19th century Philadelphia real estate agent Duncan M. Mitcheson.1

 Riverside, New Jersey is a suburban township located across the Delaware River from Philadelphia.
-In the early 1850s, Duncan and his brother McGregor J. Mitcheson purchased property there and subdivided it into cottage lots.
-This area became the village of Cambridge.
-Duncan planned the street layout, including today’s busy Chester Street.
+In the early 1850s, Duncan and his brother McGregor J. Mitcheson purchased property next to Riverside and subdivided it into cottage lots.
+This area became the village of Cambridge, located in the Township of Delran.
+Duncan planned the street layout, including today’s busy Chester Avenue.
 Front Street, Brown, Main and Arch Streets still carry the names that Duncan chose 170 years ago.

 Numerous Cambridge deed transfers recorded in the local county clerk’s office between the 1850s and mid-1880s, with the signatures of both Mitcheson brothers on them, convinced Herman that Duncan and his brother McGregor were the primary developers of the village of Cambridge.